kiran-brahma/dante-astro-theme/src/content/journal/startup-business-knowledge-and-titbits.md

 - Focus only on one area that multiple areas

-- In the long run, this is how the market share get divider
+- In the long run, this is how the market share get divided

   - Market Leader - 40% Share
   - No 2 Player - 20% Share
   - No 3 Player - 10% Share
   - Rest of the Market - 30% Market

-- However, in case of network type markets, leaders can even end up with 90% share else most such markets are duopoly as is the case in most tech driven marketplaces across the world
+- However, in the case of network-type markets, leaders can even end up with a 90% share else most such markets are duopolies as is the case in most tech-driven marketplaces across the world

   ## Top Reasons for Startup Failure